 Make Sure to Check the Recording Sources and Unwanted Close Applications

-There are times that the device that you are using has its considerable amount of CPU capacity, especially if it's not set up properly, so you have to check the settings of your capture card or webcam.
+There are times that the device that you are using has a considerable amount of CPU capacity.
+Especially if it's not set up properly, so you have to check the settings of your capture card or webcam.
 You need to verify if they are not running at a high resolution.
 Actually, 480p is more than enough, which you don't need full-screen pictures.
 It can be applied to browser sources that have complex animation and scripts.

-Aside from that, you have to check additional software or applications related to streaming running in the background, including Nvidia Overlay, Discord, Windows game bar, and more.
+Aside from that, you have to check additional software or applications related to streaming running in the background.
+These include Nvidia Overlay, Discord, Windows game bar, and more.
 All these tools may cause a problem with OBS and slow it down, producing encoding overloads.
 So with that, we recommend you remove that software together or uninstall them if you don't need them to lessen OBS's slowness.

 On the other hand, you don't need to stop at recording tools, but you have to close all unwanted programs running in parallel with your stream and game.
 This will help your processing unit focus on these two processes.
 In fact, you will be surprised by the number of background software that causes the slowness of your CPU without knowing it.

-Additionally, to uninstall the program on your computer, you have to go to the control panel on your computer and select "Programs" and hit "Uninstall a Program."
+Additionally, to uninstall the program on your computer, you have to go to the control panel on your computer and select "Programs."
+Then, hit the "Uninstall a Program."
 From there, you can select an app that you want to delete.
 You can also click Windows Key + R on your keyboard and type "appwiz.cpl" to open the application manager.
 You can find here the application that you wish to uninstall.

 Check the Free Disk Space

-For you to guide on how to do a disk cleanup, you have to hit Windows Key + E using your keyboard and right-click on the drive that you prefer to clean and go to the Properties.
+For you to guide on how to do a disk cleanup, you have to hit Windows Key + E using your keyboard.
+Then, right-click on the drive that you prefer to clean and go to the Properties.
 From here, select the "General" tab and choose "Disk Cleanup."
 Once done, restart your computer and open your stream and see if the warning disappears.